PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 validated transactionally against `LayoutState`.
 The runner derives `changed` only from rewrite counters, never from the diagnostic iteration count.

+The same family mechanically owns strict NHWC→NCHW-Transpose→Gather→NCHW→NHWC-Transpose axis remapping.
+It remaps the Gather axis into NHWC, preserves `batchDims=0`, retargets the final output, and removes the pre-Transpose only when it has no remaining users.
+Its 134-line implementation moved with an identical AST; all eight production positions still call the compatibility wrapper in their original order.

 General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
 It covers metadata-identical no-op Reshapes, fan-out-safe bypass of a second Reshape, and strict single-user chain collapse,